 How to Connect OpenAI to your WordPress site

 Our OpenAI integration offers the ability to generate intelligent, human-readable content and use this content automatically in your WordPress workflows.
-Automatically generate content using any of the OpenAI GPT-3 models to create new blog posts, Facebook posts, tweets, and much more.
+Automatically generate content using any of the OpenAI GPT-3 of GPT-4 models to create new blog posts, Facebook posts, tweets, and much more.
 Connect the input to a form and you have a powerful way to let users generate content without leaving the front end of your site.

 If you have the free version of Uncanny Automator, you’ll first need to connect your site with a free Uncanny Automator account, which will give you 250 free credits to use with OpenAI.
 If you have Uncanny Automator Pro, simply activate your Pro license key to get unlimited usage of the OpenAI integration.